-- 10.1.1 Implementation and monitoring of Habitat and Species Protection Plans will be the responsibility of the Ecological Clerk of Works (ECoW).
-The ECoW will be a qualified ecologist and a Member of the Institute of Ecology and Environmental Management (IEEM). - 10.1.2 The ECoW is appointed and employed by the Employer, the appointment being subject to approval by the Planning Authority after submission of details of qualifications and experience.
-The role and duties of the ECoW are further detailed in Section 10.5 below. - 10.1.3 The Contractor is required to comply with all control measures detailed within any Habitats or Species Protection Plans.
+- 10.1.1 Implementation and monitoring of a Habitat and Species Protection Plan will be the responsibility of the Ecological Clerk of Works (ECoW).
+The ECoW will be a qualified ecologist and a Member of the Institute of Ecology and Environmental Management (IEEM). - 10.1.2 The ECoW is appointed and employed by the Employer, generally the appointment is subject to approval by the Planning Authority after submission of details of qualifications and experience.
+The role and duties of the ECoW are further detailed in Section 10.5 below. - 10.1.3 The Habitat and Species Protection Plan applies to the immediate pre-construction and the construction period of the development.

-10.2 Habitat and Species Protection Plans: Definitions, coverage and scope
+10.2 Definitions, coverage and scope

 - 10.2.1 Species protection may be defined as the set of measures used to minimise the risk of disturbance, injury or death to species of nature conservation interest.
 Particular attention is paid to species protected under EC and/or UK legislation. - 10.2.2 Habitat protection may be defined as the set of measures used to minimise the risk of damage or destruction to the terrestrial and aquatic habitats of the site, including groundwater dependent terrestrial ecosystems (GWDTE), and downstream ecosystems. - 10.2.3 The generally applicable and best practice protection and mitigation measures to be applied at the site are summarised below.
-Following receipt of Planning Consent the relevant habitat and species protection plans will be revised and updated to incorporate site specific requirements as detailed in the EIA Report and stipulated in relevant planning conditions, together with any mitigation requirements identified during post-consent (pre-works) species surveys.
+Following receipt of Planning Consent the habitat and species protection plans will be revised and updated to incorporate site specific requirements as detailed in the ES and stipulated in relevant planning conditions, together with any mitigation requirements identified during post-consent (pre-works) species surveys.

-10.3 Habitat Protection Plans
+10.3 Habitats Protection Plan